JiangYingEr/SecureINT/BMv2/Readme.md

     sudo python3 CPS-highrate.py

-During attacks, to simulate the CPU consumption of the controller:
+During attacks, to simulate the CPU consumption of the controller, open a new terminal and run:

     sudo python3 top_cpu_uti.py